Velko/8-bit-CPU/doc/BrainDump.md

 Consider writing a Python clients for Arduino-based tools, as full-featured onboard command interpreter appears to be a bit complicated to write.

+To brighten up the displays, MIC2981/2982 alonf with ULN2003 might be useful.